 At Wheaton the safety of our students, faculty, staff and visitors is paramount.
-Our Public Safety Department provides around-the-clock protection and emergency services for the campus, which is located within a quarter of a mile of the local police department.
+Campus Safety provides around-the-clock protection and emergency services for the campus, which is located within a quarter of a mile of the local police department.
 In addition, the town of Norton in which Wheaton resides was recently named one of the safest towns in Massachusetts and among the top 10 safest in the U.S., by the National Council for Home Safety and Security.

-Wheaton’s public safety department is committed to providing a comprehensive program of police, security, crime prevention, fire safety, emergency medical service, parking and traffic enforcement and other related services.
+Campus Safety is committed to providing a comprehensive program of police, security, crime prevention, fire safety, emergency medical service, parking and traffic enforcement and other related services.
 The goal is to help insure a safe and orderly environment for the entire college community, guests and visitors.

 Notices about serious incidents of crime on or near campus are published, distributed and posted in conspicuous locations as warranted.

 Additional information about safety on campus can be found on insideWheaton.